ace280/MIMUL_SAM_pirolease/README.md

 pip install -r requirements.txt
 ```
 ### Preparation

-Create the conda env.
-The code requires `python>=3.7`, as well as `pytorch>=1.7` and `torchvision>=0.8`.
-Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
-Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 Download the [model weights/checkpoints](https://speicherwolke.uni-leipzig.de/index.php/s/q7nTTdkgRpTNNoz) used for FastSam and PerSAM, as well as the [example piano roll leads folders](https://speicherwolke.uni-leipzig.de/index.php/s/2MeEJ8JrwBTRxZD) from the authors university cloud sorage.